Gyanreyer/hover-video-player/README.md

 This attribute accepts times in the format of seconds like "0.5s", or milliseconds like "100ms" or simply "100".

-This can also be set in JS with the [playbackStartDelay](#playbackstartdelay) property.
+This can also be acessed and updated in JS with the `playbackStartDelay` property.

 ```html
 <hover-video-player playback-start-delay="100">